 The HOW Design Live conference was hosted in Atlanta this year.
 Since the event’s inception in the 1990s, creatives and industry icons have gathered for a multi-day outpouring of ideas, trends and creative inspiration.
 The HOW brand began in 1985 as a print magazine.
 Today, HOW continues as an award-winning magazine and also touts numerous other products, competitions and events to meet the business, creative and technology needs of those in graphic design.

-As an agency continually inspired by our clients, people and partners, Laughlin Constable felt compelled to attend this renowned creative event.
+As an agency continually inspired by our clients, people and partners, our Creative team felt compelled to attend this renowned creative event.
 Most called it an experience of a lifetime, and our thoughts were no different.